 The goal of a large number of criminal acts is to generate a profit for the individual or group that carries out the act.
 Money laundering is the processing of these criminal proceeds to disguise their illegal origin.
-This process is of critical importance, as it enables the criminal to enjoy these profits without jeopardising their source.
+This process is of critical importance to constantly counteract money laundering activities.

-Illegal arms sales, smuggling, and the activities of organised crime, including for example drug trafficking and prostitution rings, can generate huge amounts of proceeds.
-Embezzlement, insider trading, bribery and computer fraud schemes can also produce large profits and create the incentive to “legitimise” the ill-gotten gains through money laundering.
+Illegal arms sales, smuggling, and the activities of organised crime, including, for example, drug trafficking and prostitution rings, can generate huge amounts of money.
+Embezzlement, insider trading, bribery and computer fraud schemes can also produce large profits and create the incentive to 'legitimise' the ill-gotten gains through money laundering.

 When a criminal activity generates substantial profits, the individual or group involved must find a way to control the funds without attracting attention to the underlying activity or the persons involved.
 Criminals do this by disguising the sources, changing the form, or moving the funds to a place where they are less likely to attract attention.

-In response to mounting concern over money laundering, the Financial Action Task Force on money laundering (FATF) was established by the G-7 Summit in Paris in 1989 to develop a co-ordinated international response.
-One of the first tasks of the FATF was to develop recommendations, 40 in all, which set out the measures national governments should take to implement effective anti-money laundering programmes.
+The Financial Action Task Force on money laundering (FATF) was established by the G7 Summit in Paris in 1989 to develop a co-ordinated international response to mounting concern over money laundering.
+They soon developed 40 recommendations which set out measures national governments should take to implement effective anti-money laundering programmes.

 What is AML?

 AML procedures and policies are coordinated by national authorities (e.g. NCA in UK) and international organisations (e.g. FATF or UN Office on Drugs and Crime).
-All of them are constantly working on challenging activities of counteracting money laundering.
+They all work constantly on challenging activities of counteracting money laundering.